Welcome to today's edition of the Rush 24-7 podcast.

 It could simply be the authorities aren't looking for him.

-Uh he's also not listed as wanted in California.
+He's also not listed as wanted in California.

 But if they are not hunting for him, maybe they ought to be.

-The Orange County investors haven't been able to reach him since the morning shoe lit out for Denver.
+The Orange County investors haven't been able to reach him since the morning Shoe lit out for Denver.

-And that was uh three weeks ago.
+And that was three weeks ago.

-This is Clarice Feldman at uh at American Thinker.
+This is Clarice Feldman at American Thinker.

 Oh, right, no.